 The ASHA Convention is the strongest educational program for audiologists, speech-language pathologists, speech and hearing scientists, and related professionals.
-More than 2,900 sessions eligible for ASHA Continuing Education Credit or professional development hours are offered.
+Between our in-person event and the ASHA Convention Virtual Library, more than 2,400 sessions eligible for ASHA Continuing Education Credit or professional development hours will be offered this year.

 The full 2021 education program—both in-person and virtual sessions—will be available to preview through the online Program Planner in early August.
 To simplify planning amidst all the changes this year, as well as to reduce contact/crowding points onsite, we are not producing a printed program book.
 The Program Planner and ASHA Convention mobile app (available to download in November) will be your one-stop planning resources this year.